The Common Good and Social Responsibility: Catholic Social Teaching in Public Life

 Discussion and Reflection Questions

-1. What does the principle of the common good mean to you personally?
+1. How does the principle of the common good challenge individualistic thinking?

 Call to Action